 The high-elevation, subalpine forests play a crucial role in avalanche mitigation on all aspects.
 Current forest conditions on many steep northerly slopes (>30-degrees) prevent the release of large avalanches.
-Loss of forests caused by fire, blowdown, clearing or any other cause will adversely affect the avalanche hazards at the site, increasing the frequency and magnitude of avalanches.
-Conversely, active management of tree densities, ages, species and ground cover could maintain current avalanche hazards levels, or reduce hazards.
+Loss of forests caused by fire, blowdown, clearing or any other cause will adversely affect the avalanche hazards, increasing the frequency and magnitude of avalanches.
+Conversely, active management of tree spacings, canopy densities, ages, species and ground cover could stabilize and eventually reduce avalanche hazards levels.
 While efforts to improve forest health are planned and underway, it is impossible for us to predict future forest conditions.